kohkimakimoto/gluafs/README.md

 ### `fs.realpath(path)`

 Returns the real path of a given path in the os.
-If this function fails, it returns `nil`, plus a string describing
+If this function fails, it returns `nil`, plus a string describing the error.

 ### `fs.getcwd()`

 Returns the current working directory.
-If this function fails, it returns `nil`, plus a string describing
+If this function fails, it returns `nil`, plus a string describing the error.

 ### `fs.chdir(path)`

 Changes the current working directory.
-If this function fails, it returns `nil`, plus a string describing
+If this function fails, it returns `nil`, plus a string describing the error.

 ### `fs.file()`

+Returns file path.
+If this function fails, it returns `nil`, plus a string describing the error.

 ### `fs.dir()`

+Returns directory path.
+If this function fails, it returns `nil`, plus a string describing the error.

 ### `fs.glob(pattern, function)`

 ## Usage